 Do this by writing a compelling and succinct statement that summarizes your most important skills and points out how you’ll contribute in the role for which you’re applying.

-Why do you need this resume?
+Why do you need a career change resume?

 Convince the hiring manager you can do the job